GHOST-Aram/mongoose-models-with-types/README.md

     year_sold: number
 }
 ```

-With the interface define, let us it to create the schema in the next step.
+With the interface defined, let us it to create the vehicle schema in the next step.

 ### b).
-Create a Schema for the Vehicle model.
+Create a schema for the vehicle model.
-In the previous section, we defined a schema that dictates what data members should exist in the schema.
-In this step we create an instace of `Schema` class that implements the `Ivehicle` interface.
+In the previous section, we defined the `IVehicle` interface.
+The interface dictates the shape of the schema.
+In this step we create a vehicle schema that implements the `Ivehicle` interface.

 To create create an new vehicle schema, we need to import the `Schema` constructor from Mongoose as follows: